 This question also is a semi-carryover from last year.
 In last year’s application Tuck asked for “your most meaningful leadership experience,” but now the admissions committee wants to know about a collaborative leadership experience.
 That’s a reminder that Tuck is not looking for lone wolves, but rather for emerging business leaders who get things done by working with others.
 This is another strong hint at what Tuck looks for when assessing fit in its applicants.
 You only have 500 words in which you need to describe what the situation was, what action you took, and what the results were (“Situation-Action-Result,” or “SAR” as we call it).

 Don’t overlook the second part of the question, about what you learned about yourself.
-What exactly happened is very important, evidence of how you grew and how you got to know yourself better is even more critical.
+What exactly happened is very important, but evidence of how you grew and how you got to know yourself better is even more critical.
 A great essay tells about how you learned valuable about yourself, such as a shortcoming or lack of experience, and how you were able to act and improve upon it.
 That’s the type of response that has the potential to stick with the application reader.

 - Describe a circumstance in your life in which you faced adversity, failure, or setback.
 What actions did you take as a result and what did you learn from this experience?
 (500 words)